LevelUpMarketers/trying-to-adult-rva-2025/docs/EventCheckInAdmin.md

 - If the event has host notes, they appear beneath the address so volunteers can see any special instructions.
 - The **Date & Time** column uses the same human-friendly format as the event header.
 - Clicking the **Check In** or **No-Show** buttons now updates the status label with proper capitalization.
+- Selecting **No-Show** prompts a confirmation explaining that a third no-show automatically bans the member until they purchase a Re-entry Ticket and sends them an email with reinstatement instructions.
 - Event headers display the date and time in a friendly format like `Saturday July 19, 2025 - 6:00 PM to 8:00 PM`.
 The venue name links to its website and the address links directly to Google Maps for quick directions.
 Event details are loaded via `tta_get_event_for_email()` so the venue information always appears.